fabiospampinato/store/README.md

 #### `useStores`

-`useStores` is just an alias for `useStore`, this alias is provided in case passing multiple stores to an hook called `useStore` doesn't feel quite right for you.
+`useStores` is just an alias for `useStore`, this alias is provided in case passing multiple stores to an hook called `useStore` doesn't feel quite right to you.

 Example import: